Blendify/blender-manual/blender_docs/manual/rigging/skinning/obdata.rst

 Bones can affect the object's shape in two ways:

-- The `Envelope`_ process is available for all type of skinnable objects - it uses the "proximity" and "influence" of the bones to determine which part of the object they can deform.
+- The `Envelope`_ process is available for all type of skinnable objects.
+  It uses the "proximity" and "influence" of the bones to determine which part of the object they can deform.
-- The `Vertex Groups`_ method is (obviously) reserved to meshes and lattices - one bone only affect the vertices in the
+- The `Vertex Groups`_ method is (obviously) reserved to meshes and lattices.
+  One bone only affect the vertices in the
   :doc:`group </modeling/meshes/vertex_groups/index>` having the same name,
   using vertices' :ref:`weights <painting-weight-index>` as influence value.
   A much more precise method, but also generally longer to set up.